Can

 sinks to the ground with a similar effect to that of dry ice or

 liquid nitrogen.
-They can save money in the long-term, as dry ice
+They can save money in the long-term for installations, as dry ice

-and liquid nitrogen is expensive to deliver and doesn't last very
+and liquid nitrogen can be expensive to deliver and doesn't last very

 long, even if correctly stored.
 Special molecular or quick dispersing

-fluid is often used with fog chillers for two reasons - it makes
+fluid is used with fog chillers for two reasons - it makes

 the fog last the same length of time that dry ice fog would before